Content on JSTOR

-Complimentary 2014 access for new 2015 orders placed by September 1
+Complimentary 2014 Access for New 2015 Orders Placed by October 1

 Complimentary electronic access does not apply to the print portion of Print + Electronic subscriptions, and is not available for journals that are new to the program for 2015.
 Please consult the New/Departed Titles download for a complete list of titles that are new for 2015.

 - Highly visible platform: JSTOR's trusted and well-known platform is both a starting point and a destination for researchers, and our network of linking partnerships helps increase discoverability.

 - Discovery and usage: Many journals and publishers see higher usage on JSTOR compared with usage on their former platforms.

 - Preservation and perpetual access: All titles are preserved in Portico, ITHAKA's digital preservation service, with post-cancellation access available.

 - Full runs of journals: Current journals link with your JSTOR archive collections, providing full run access from volume 1, issue 1 through the current issue.

 - Flexibility: Subscribe to single titles or packages and order subscriptions directly through JSTOR or through an agent.

 - Data: Enhance evidence-based collection management via JSTOR's COUNTER-compliant usage statistics for the full run of a title.